Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 metrics
 ```

 The table gives a compact overview of the forecast performance.
 In a real validation workflow, this table would show the calculated values for each metric.
-These values can then be interpreted together rather than relying on a single KPI
+These values can then be interpreted together rather than relying on a single KPI.

-Example output:
+Example output using illustrative values:

 | Metric | Value | Interpretation |
 |---|---:|---|